nitkiew2/QSIDE-JUSTFAIR-TOOLBOX/Install.md

 #### 2. Accessing Census Data

-         WE DONT HAVE TO FILL THIS IN TILL WE KNOW IF WE ARE USING CENSUS DATA
+         DONT HAVE TO FILL THIS IN TILL WE KNOW IF WE ARE USING CENSUS DATA, WORKING ON UTILIZING CENPY PYTHON PACKAGE AS MEANS TO COLLECT CENSUS DATA FOR OBJECT